BierschneiderEmanuel/MimoAICleaningRobot/README.md

 <br>
 <strong>Cleanup Trigger and Object Localization</strong><br>
 <br>
-If Bakllava&rsquo;s response indicates the scene is messy, the system activates YOLOv8 to locate target objects for cleanup.<br>
+If Bakllava&rsquo;s response indicates the scene is messy, the system activates YOLO to locate target objects for cleanup.<br>
 Calculates the 3D position and distance to the object using bounding box size and camera calibration, then translates these to robot coordinates.<br>
 <br>
 <strong>Robot Control and Manipulation</strong><br>